 "The Alpha JX bidet seat was the best overall bidet seat we tested, featuring the most desirable technologies at the lowest price." [read more]

 #1 Bio Bidet BB-2000 Bliss Bidet Toilet Seat [Best Overall]

-And lastly, our #1 bidet toilet seat of 2021 is the Bio Bidet BB-2000 Bliss.
-This uber popular bidet seat is our top selling model and its stellar performance and reliability are what give it our #1 spot for two years running.
+And lastly, retaining its spot as the #1 bidet toilet seat of 2023, is the Bio Bidet BB-2000 Bliss.
+This uber popular bidet seat is our top selling model and its excellent performance and reliability are what give it our #1 spot for three years running.
 The BB-2000 has superior spray pressure to other bidet seats in its category and the result is a very effective cleansing experience for users up to 400lbs.
 It also has a strong enema function with endless warm water, a stainless steel nozzle, deodorizer, dryer and more.
 While the TOTO s550e has more high end features than the BB-2000, we had to give Bio Bidet the edge for its generous 3 year warranty, the more affordable price point near $600, stronger spray, and this model’s track record of reliable performance.

 Need a toilet to match?
 Build your own bidet toilet combo

 Popular Head to Head Bidet Toilet Seat Comparisons